bashizip/bashizip/README.md

 ##### NOW

-- ✨ Crafted last [HAI Platform](http://dev.haidrc.org) insurance management system;
-- ✨ Working on Formose; a modern data collection toolbox
+- ✨ Working on FORMOSE; a modern data collection toolbox
 - 🧑‍🎤 Open to new opportunities and adventures

 ##### BIO